 If your child will be 5, 6 or 7 on May 1st, 2019, they will be placed on a team in our coach pitch league.
 The placement of the players is usually complete by April 30th.

-If you child will be 8 or 9 on May 1, 2019 and they did not play, or they were in coach pitch last year, they must attend the evaluation draft for our Jr. League on April 14th at the University of Findlay Koehler Center at TBD.
-If they are 8 or 9 and played in Jr. League last year, they will return to the same team.
+If you child will be 8 or 9 on May 1, 2019 and they did not play, or they were in coach pitch last year, they must attend the evaluation draft for our Jr. League on April 7th at Findlay Senior High School at 5:30 PM If they are 8 or 9 and played in Jr. League last year, they will return to the same team.

-If your child will be 10 on May 1, 2019 and they did not play, or they were in Jr. League last year, they must attend the evaluation draft for Sr. League on April 14th at the University of Findlay Koehler Center at TBD.
+If your child will be 10 on May 1, 2019 and they did not play, or they were in Jr. League last year, they must attend the evaluation draft for Sr. League on April 7th at Findlay Senior High School at 3:30 PM.
 If they are 10,11 or 12 and played in Sr. League last year, they will return to the same team.

 No changes were made to the Major Youth League, as it remains 13-15.
-The Major Youth evaluation will be held on April 14th at the University of Findlay Koehler Center at TBD.
+The Major Youth evaluation will be held on April 7th at Findlay Senior High School at 2:00 PM

 Please call with any questions.